hazelcast/hazelcast-csharp-client/doc/dev/doc/network.md

 The client has three operation modes because of the distributed nature of the data and cluster: all members, multi members and single member.
 All members routing is enabled by default, and is controlled by the `@Hazelcast.NetworkingOptions.RoutingMode` configuration option.

 > [!NOTE]
-> Smart Routing is deprecated and will be removed in the next major release.
-Please use the new RoutingMode mode instead.
+> Routing options are renamed and introduced new routing modes, such as `MultiMember`.
+Hence, `@Hazelcast.Networking.SmartRouting` API is deprecated and will be removed in the next major release.
+Please use the new `@Hazelcast.Networking.RoutingModes` API instead.

 ### Routing Mode